Why Use a Whole House Filtration System?

-After installing the whole-house sediment-filtration cartridge, run water!
+After installing the whole-house sediment-filtration cartridge, run the water!

 After you have the filter changed and the housing sealed properly, you will need to run your house water for about 5 minutes before using any.
 It is a good idea to run the tap water for drinking and bathing for about 30 seconds before using it for any consumer purpose.
 It will be apparent that the water sediments have found their way into the tap system, as the initial water that pours from your faucets will probably be a lovely shade of yucky!

 Step 1: Water Supply Off and Pressure Release